WWE Raw Results (7/10): Keller’s report on Rollins vs. Dominik rematch, Drew & Riddle vs. Imperium, Ricochet-Logan Paul face-to-face, Cody message for Brock

 (3) EMMA vs. SHAYNA BASZLER

-As Baszler came out, they cut to Emma trying to buddy-up to Baszler, but Baszler rejected the overture and told her she’d give her a hand-on demonstration of what she has panned for Rousey.
+As Baszler came out, they cut to Emma trying to buddy-up to Baszler earlier in the day, but Baszler rejected the overture and told her she’d give her a hands-on demonstration of what she has planned for Rousey.
 The bell rang 46 minutes into the hour.
 Emma got in a flurry of early offense.
 Graves said the offense by Emma might have just fired up Baszler.
 Baszler put Emma out with a Kirafuda Clutch a minute later.

 WINNER: Baszler in under 2:00.